clojure-grimoire/grimoire/resources/1.6.0/clojure.core/into/docstring.md

-Returns a new coll consisting of to-coll with all of the items offrom-coll conjoined.
+Returns a new coll consisting of to-coll with all of the items of from-coll conjoined.